Early Views of Bunker Hill (1930s - Present)

 Over the next dozen years Bunker HIll would undergo a major transformation.
 The hill would be graded to make room for the new Civic Center expansion which would inlcude the construction of new City and County buildings, the Dorothy Chandler Pavilion, Ahmanson Theatre, and the Department of Water and Power General Office Building.

 (1954)* - Temple Street looking west.
-The eastern terminus of the Hill Street Tunnels is seen center-left with cars parked on top.
+The northern terminus of the Hill Street Tunnels is seen center-left with cars parked on top.
+In the distance at upper-right can be seen the St. Angelo Hotel located on the west side of Grand Avenue just north of Temple Street.
+This would be current site of the Ahmanson Theatre.

 (1954)* - Aerial view looking southeast over the newly constructed four-level interchange showing Bunker Hill (center-right), future home of both the DWP General Office Building (GOB) and the Music Center.